jdevfullstack-tutorials/display-resolution-review/README.md

 still has the option to
 lower the resolution.

-Also, some external 24-Inch monitor are already curved.
+Also, some external 24-Inch monitors are already curved.
 This actually has no benefit for this size.
 The 27-Inch iMac is still not curved.